lu7did/PixiePi/README.md

      - Raspberry Pi
      - Pixie Transceiver

-  This setup can be used with flrig as the front-end and CAT controller,
+     - Glueware simple electronics to switch transmitter, connect keyer and others.

-  see:
+  This setup can be used with flrig as the front-end and CAT controller, it should work with any other software supporting a Yaesu FT-817 model CAT command set.
+See:

   * DDSPi
   * OT817